-No opportunity goes to waste.
+No opportunity goes to waste

-But top performers can perhaps afford to have a rosier view of the future because they have built agile organizations to quickly scale up and take advantage of potential future demand.
-Effective paths of communication and a focus on digital service delivery mean they are able to make decisions quickly and capitalize on new opportunities (Figure 9).
-Data and technology in harmony.
+But top-performers can perhaps afford to have a rosier view of the future because they have built agile organisations to quickly scale up and take advantage of potential future demand.
+Effective paths of communication and a focus on digital service delivery mean they are able to take decisions quickly and capitalise on new opportunities (Figure 9).

-Figure 9 Attitudes toward the way companies have responded to recent trends
+Figure 9 Attitudes towards the way companies have responded to recent trends